What Is 'Other' Storage on macOS Big Sur & How to Delete It

 - Installer packages, such as .dmg and .pkg files.

 - All other content that does not fall into the main macOS category.

-Can You Delete the Other Storage on Mac
+Can I Delete the Mac Other Storage

 Yes, but be careful.
 Things like .dmg files and leftovers from uninstalled apps are safe to clear.
 However, when deleting cache files, especially those in the system, you should be careful because you don't know what impact your macOS will have if you delete them by mistake.